 4.14 Discussion: Would non-voting advisory membership expansion of the IDW to include representatives of the towns or regions and utilities or water suppliers allow for improved communication between these stakeholders?
 In the current drought plan, towns and water companies/utilities have a defined role at each stage starting with stage 2.
 Yet, these stakeholders are not represented in the meetings of the IDW.
 Inclusion of these stakeholders would allow for further gathering of regional drought information and impacts and also include the best measures for mitigation actions for that region.
 The concerns for such a large group are that it may hinder the group’s decision-making ability.
 However, decision making and recommendations to the Governor’s Office would remain with the agency representatives.

 Does the current drought plan’s water coordinator position meet the need for communications between the state and local officials and utilities or water suppliers?
-The Water Coordinator has yet to be fully implemented including the 2020 drought response.
+The Water Coordinator has yet to be fully implemented including during the 2020 drought response.
 The Water Coordinator responsibilities need to be well developed along with a communications plan and mechanism in order to determine if the Water Coordinator can be an effective mechanism for communications between the various stakeholders.

 Recommendations: